LEEYJ1021/opssat-ad-detection-causal/README.md

 - **SMAP/MSL (Telemanom)**: see the dataset's public release terms and `data/README.md`.
 - **SMD (OmniAnomaly)**: see the dataset's public release terms and `data/README.md`.

-Users of this repository are responsible for independently confirming that their intended use complies with each dataset's license.
+Users are responsible for independently confirming that their intended use complies with each dataset's license.